StigNygaard/lastfm-widgets/README.md

 # 🔴 lastfm-widgets

 _Tracks_ is a javascript web-widget to show "scrobbles" (play history) from a [Last-fm](https://www.last.fm/) account.
-See _Tracks_ in action on https://www.rockland.dk/ and https://lastfm-widgets.deno.dev/ (*this address will sone change*).
+See _Tracks_ in action on https://www.rockland.dk/ and https://lastfm-widgets.deno.dev/ (*this address will soon change*).
 At the latter site, you can not only find some more information and instructions for use, you can also play with some of the customization options, including setting the user to show scrobbles from.